flyingmachine/brave-clojure-web/content/concurrency.md

 guarantees about when it will switch back and forth between threads.

 Here's an illustration of two threads, "A" and "B", along with a timeline of how their instructions could be executed.
-I've lightly shaded the instructions on thread B to help distinguish them from the instructions on thread A:
+I've shaded the instructions on thread B to help distinguish them from the instructions on thread A.

 TODO: add image here